GerhardRvv/CS50xFinalProject/README.md

 #### Util
 - Utils `utils` directory, contain utility classes and testing data objects.
 - Extension utilities `UtilExtensions` class with functions to simplify and reuse value transformations.

+## Core Architecture
+This section outlines the core components of the application, including the data models, networking, and UI components.
 ```
   +--------------------------------------------------------+
   |                       View Layer                       |